-8 Ibid

-9 Ibid
+Ibid

-- Promote the POET Optical Interposer as a true platform technology across several photonic applications and markets.
+• Promote the POET Optical Interposer as a true platform technology across several photonic applications and markets.
 The POET Optical Interposer is designed to be a flexible platform for the combination or integration of various photonic and electronic components.
 The anticipated low cost makes it suitable for applications like automotive LIDAR.
-The compatibility of the Optical Interposer manufacturing process with standard silicon CMOS processing opens up a wide variety of other applications where high-speed data communications is needed, such as integration with ASICs, graphics generators and high-speed switches. - · Pursue multiple potential sources of non-product revenue and strategic partnerships.
+The compatibility of the Optical Interposer manufacturing process with standard silicon CMOS processing opens up a wide variety of other applications where high-speed data communications is needed, such as integration with ASICs, graphics generators and high-speed switches.

+$\cdot$ Pursue multiple potential sources of non-product revenue and strategic partnerships.
 In addition to product sales, we have been pursuing Non-Recurring Engineering ("NRE") revenues from end-use customers and/or from strategic partners.
-In particular, we believe our 100/200/400G transceiver components represent a uniquely attractive opportunity for collaborative development with a strategic partner(s). - · Continue to invest in our capabilities and infrastructure.
-We intend to continue to invest in new products, new technology and our production infrastructure and facilities to maintain and strengthen our competitive position, although the absolute level of investment is likely to be substantially reduced when the proposed sale of our DenseLight subsidiary is completed.
-Currently, our R&D programs in Singapore are partially reimbursed by the Singapore Economic Development Board, whose support has helped to defer the costs associated with bringing innovative new products to market. - · Selectively pursue other opportunities that leverage our existing expertise.
-Our expertise in designing and manufacturing photonics devices, both discrete and integrated, positions us well to pursue applications in high growth markets and our Singapore operation is ideally located to support customers in Asia, where much of the growth in photonics is occurring. - · Pursue complementary strategic alliance or acquisition opportunities.
+In particular, we believe our 100/200/400G transceiver components represent a uniquely attractive opportunity for collaborative development with a strategic partner(s).

+$\cdot$ Pursue a "fab-light" strategy.
+"Fab-light" is a common business model in the semiconductor industry.
+Such a strategy allows the Company to invest more in design and development of Optical Interposer-based solutions, expand its marketing and sales presence globally and spend less on capital equipment and maintenance of facilities, enabling a faster path to profitability.

+• Pursue complementary strategic alliance or acquisition opportunities.
 We intend to evaluate and selectively pursue strategic alliances or acquisition opportunities that we believe will accelerate our penetration of specific applications or vertical markets with our technology or products.